slackapi/template-slash-command-and-dialogs/DIFF.md

 Basically, you need to compare the value of the `X-Slack-Signature`, the HMAC-SHA256 keyed hash of the raw request payload, with a hashed string containing your Slack signin secret code, combined with the version and `X-Slack-Request-Timestamp`.

 Learn more at [Verifying requests from Slack](https://api.slack.com/docs/verifying-requests-from-slack).

+## Short-lived tokens

+Short-lived tokens are also introduced as a security feature, which allows the app owners to proactively rotate tokens when the tokens are compromised.

+Your workspace app can use the new `apps.uninstall` method to uninstall itself from a single workspace, revoking all tokens associated with it.
+To revoke a workspace token without uninstalling the app, use `auth.revoke`.

+The short-lived token is *not* included in this Blurprints example since this tutorial is written for internal integration, however, if you are distributing apps, you are required to use short-lived tokens.

+:gift: If you are using the [Node SDK](https://github.com/slackapi/node-slack-sdk/issues/617), the token refresh feature is available for you already.